 This unit is equipped with safety interlock switches.
 These safety systems are present for your safety, do not attempt to bypass safety switches, and never tamper with safety devices.
 Check their operation regularly.

 Operational SAFETY Checks

 Test 1 - Engine should NOT crank if:

 - PTO switch is engaged, OR

 - Parking brake is not engaged, OR

-- Motion control handles are not in the NEUTRAL position, OR
+- Motion control handles are not in the NEUTRAL position.

-- Operator is not on the seat.

 Test 2 - Engine SHOULD crank if: